lyenliang/HoneygainBot/README.md

    `cp secrets.py.template secrets.py`

-   This can help you prevent from accidentally committing your Honeygain account password to github.
+   This can help you prevent from accidentally committing your Honeygain email and password to github.

 2. Type your Honeygain email and password in `secrets.py` file.